michelkana/lendingclub/CS109aLendingClub_Models.md

 ![png](CS109aLendingClub_Models_files/CS109aLendingClub_Models_171_0.png)

-As shown above if we set the threshold too high, we end up with a very bad prediction of Charge Offs.
+As shown above if we set the threshold too high (0.9 in this case), we end up with a very bad prediction of Charge Offs.
+A loan would be classified as failure if the model produces a probability greater than 90%.
 Although we predict all Fully Paid loans right, our investor will have to deal with a very high number of loans failures.

-Below, by choosing a lower threshold the investor will miss some business opportunities, but will secure his finance by correctly identifying those loans with high risk of failures.
+By choosing a lower threshold (0.1 as shown below), the investor will miss some business opportunities, but will secure his finance by correctly identifying those loans with high risk of failures.